Expert Guide Series

 How App Design Affects Purchase Decisions

-I'll be honest with you—I've seen brilliant apps with terrible purchase flows tank completely, while average apps with slick, intuitive design make absolute fortunes.
-The design of your purchase process isn't just about aesthetics; it's about eliminating every barrier between a user's intent to buy and the actual transaction.
+I'll be honest with you—I've seen brilliant apps with terrible purchase flows tank completely, whilst average apps with slick design make absolute fortunes.
+The design of your purchase process isn't just about making things look pretty; it's about removing every possible barrier between your user wanting something and actually buying it.

 Visual Hierarchy Guides the Eye